Welcome to Hedelands Railway

 The HVB now offers a 10 km. return train ride in the former large gravel pit, converted into a recreational area named Hedeland.

-Trains run all summer every Sunday from 21.
-May to 10.
-September and Monday 5.
-June 2017
+Trains runs again all summer every Sunday from mid May to mid September 2018

 Christmas train runs the three weekends before Christmas 2-3/12, 9-10/12 og 16-17/12 -2017